 (2) In Schedule 2 —

-“holiday period” has the meaning given in regulation 7.
+holiday period has the meaning given in regulation 7.

 (3) An offence that involves the driving or use of a motor vehicle is a demerit point offence in WA if it is an offence under the Road Traffic Code 2000 for which a penalty is expressed as a number of points, and the number of demerit points applying to the offence is that number of points.